BajpaiDeepika/SE-StayBeautiful/README.md

  More information can be found on the user manual.

  Team members:
- Deepika Bajpai,
+ Deepika Bajpai
- Vaishali Sainaath,
+ Vaishali Sainaath
- Akshada More,
+ Akshada More
  Niteesh Kumar Akurati